masumeazee/PySmellDetection/README.md

  First phase :

-__there is a parser to retrieve components of code like as class, method or fuction and ... in java language programming for both types of Blob and Long method Smells.
+__there is a parser to retrieve components of code like as class, method or fuction in java language programming for both types of Blob and Long method Smells.

 __ the results are the separated methods and classes in text known as document.
 Text files includes the seperated document of project